Murder of Sarah Everard: Clapham Common vigil

 On 14 March 2021, more than 1,000 people marched from New Scotland Yard to Parliament Square.
 The police response was described as "hands-off" and "markedly different" to that on 13 March.

 Four members of Reclaim These Streets took legal action against the Metropolitan Police, claiming that their human rights to freedom of speech and assembly had been breached in connection with their attempt to organise the vigil.
 The case was heard in January 2022, and a judgment delivered on 11 March 2022 said that the Met's decisions in the run-up to the event were "not in accordance with the law".
 In April 2022, the High Court refused the Met permission to appeal the judgment.
 The refusal was upheld by the Court of Appeal at a second application.

 In June 2022, the Met announced that it would be prosecuting six people who had attended the vigil for breaking COVID-19 laws.
 On 10 June, three of them were fined £220 each and each ordered to pay £134 in costs when tried in absentia in a behind-closed-doors trial.
 The hearings for the other three were due to take place later that month.
 In August 2022, the Crown Prosecution Service discontinued the prosecutions.
-One of those originally convicted has announced that she will be pursuing a civil claim against the Met, as has Patsy Stevenson, who was handcuffed and held down by two male officers at the vigil.
+One of those originally convicted announced that she would be pursuing a civil claim against the Met, as did Patsy Stevenson, who was handcuffed and held down by two male officers at the vigil.
+On 14 September 2023, it was announced that the Metropolitan Police had apologised and paid damages to the women, which their solicitor described as "substantial".
+In March 2024, the Metropolitan Police agreed to pay £10,000 in damages to Jennifer Edmunds, a woman arrested at the Clapham Common Vigil and detained overnight on the charge of breaching Covid restrictions.

+Documentary

+A documentary on Everard's killing and the aftermath of her death, Sarah Everard: The Search for Justice, was aired on BBC One on 5 March 2024.
+Created with the consent of the Everard family, the documentary featured previously unreleased photos of Sarah Everard.
+The documentary featured the lead investigating officer, DCI Katherine Goodwin, speaking publicly for the first time.
+There was also footage from police body camera of Couzens's arrest and of his interviews in police custody.